Simple Chicken Veloute Sauce (Dairy Free)

 How do you make chicken veloute sauce?

+Make a roux.
 Start by making a roux.
 I use equal parts butter substitute (or butter, if you can have dairy) and all-purpose flour.
 Use your biggest saucepan, and melt the butter substitute and whisk in the flour.
 Allow it to cook for about a minute or so, but keep whisking it around so it doesn’t burn.

+Thicken the sauce.
 Then slowly whisk in the chicken broth.
 I try to add about 1/2 cup at a time so that I don’t get an big lumps, and it allows the sauce to thicken as it cooks.

+Simmer the sauce.
 Let the sauce simmer until it’s the consistency you want.
 It should at least coat the back of a spoon, but I tend to make my chicken veloute sauce a bit thicker than that.
 It all depends on how thick you want it and how long you cook it.

 Ingredients

-- 2 tablespoons dairy free buttery spread (such as Earth Balance)
+- 2 tablespoons dairy free buttery spread such as Earth Balance

 - 2 tablespoons all-purpose flour

-- 2 cups chicken broth, room temperature or warmed
+- 2 cups chicken broth room temperature or warmed

 - Splash dry white wine